leighlars/flashcards-starter/README.md

 User may use the arrow keys or type the number of the corresponding answer to answer each question.
 Hit 'enter' to move to the next question.

-To exit the game before the end of the game, hit control+C twice.
+To exit the game before the end of the game, hit control+c.
 Otherwise, the game will end automatically, and the user will need to type `node index.js` to start a new game.

 ## Schedule
 This project is assigned on Monday, June 30th, and due on July 2nd.
 I aim to complete the project in about 2 days.
 I will seek insight from my mentor or MDN when I get in a bind or if I just want a fresh way to code.